Learn the common signs of mental illness in adults and adolescents.

 Frontline professionals face many challenges in their day-to-day work life.
-From the pressure of making sure people get the help and care they need to working long shifts — health care and public safety are stressful fields of work.
+From the pressure of protecting and caring for others to working long shifts — health care and public safety are stressful fields of work.

-As you navigate this site, you will find information and resources specific to your profession.
-This will include:
+As you navigate this site, you will find information and resources that include:

 Your bravery and selflessness protect the health and safety of everyone.
-We want you to know that your mental health and wellness matter, and we are here to lean on for support.
+Your mental health and wellness matter too, and we are here to help provide support.

 Thanks to our partners for making this program possible.